JackHuynh0610/JackHuynh0610/README.md

 # Nghia Huynh's GitHub 🚀
 Hey there! 👋 Welcome to my GitHub.
-I'm Nghia Huynh, a passionate computer science student at Indiana University.
+I'm Nghia(Jack) Huynh, a passionate computer science student at Indiana University.
 I enjoy exploring various technologies and building cool projects.
 Here, you'll find a mix of my programming adventures, and personality in here.

 ## About Me
 - 📚 **University:** Indiana University